Foxes Lair

 21/7/2018

-After exploring Wickepin Springs, I decided to have a squiz at Gillimanning, the next ‘town’ on the proposed East Cuballing railway route.
-It is a reserve on the Pingelly-Wickepin Road.
-Gillimanning was established in 1905 and never grew more than a school, hall, and race track although it had an active progress association.
+Gillimanning is a townsite and reserve on the Pingelly-Wickepin Road.
+The town was established in 1905 and never grew more than a school, hall, and race track although it had an active progress association.
 Now there is just a memorial rock in a parking bay.
 Apart from a closed gravel pit the reserve itself has interesting and good condition bush.

-The Gillimanning well is on private property a few km to the north.
+I wonder how they got water here as the site is on the top of a rise.
+Gillimanning Well is on private property a few km to the north.

 On the side of a slope along Gillimanning Road I found an interesting sight on the side of a steep slope.
 A cottage with a car-tree!